Last Updated: August 2, 2024

 Hatch expressed interest throughout his career in serving on the United States Supreme Court, given his legal background.
 He was reportedly on President Ronald Reagan's short list of candidates to succeed Lewis F. Powell Jr. but was passed over due in part to the Ineligibility Clause, which makes incumbent members of Congress ineligible to hold an office established by the federal government during their term.

-As a conservative, Hatch was a proponent of many conservative policies.
-He strongly opposed abortion and authored the Hatch Amendment which would have amended the U.S. Constitution to state that there is no constitutional right to abortion.
+As a conservative, Orrin was a proponent of many conservative policies.
+He strongly opposed abortion and authored the Hatch Amendment, which would have amended the U.S. Constitution to state that there is no constitutional right to abortion.
 He was opposed to President Barack Obama's health reform legislation.
-He also was an advocate of tougher immigration enforcement policies though supported legislation to better facilitate the immigration process and create more pathways to citizenship.
+He also was an advocate of tougher immigration enforcement policies, though he supported legislation to better facilitate the immigration process and create more pathways to citizenship.
 Hatch's stance on LGBT rights over the years shifted, as he initially did not support gay marriage but later supported legislation protecting marriage rights for all and for programs aimed at serving LGBT youth.

 Personal Life and Death

 Hatch had a number of hobbies and interests.
-As a young man, he had been an amateur boxer.
+As a young man, he was an amateur boxer.
 He was also very musical and played the piano, violin, and organ.
-Hatch composed many songs for other artists.
+Orrin composed many songs for other artists.
 One of his songs, "Unspoken," went platinum after appearing on the compilation Christian album "WOW Hits 2005."
-He also co-wrote the song "Heal Our Land" with Janice Kapp-Perry which was performed at George W. Bush's 2005 inauguration.
+He also co-wrote the song "Heal Our Land" with Janice Kapp-Perry, which was performed at George W. Bush's 2005 inauguration.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.